GSA/digitalgov.gov/content/posts/2014-12-30-opening-government-through-federal-crowdsourcing.md

   - White House Office of Science and Technology Policy
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-400-Futuristic-technology-interface-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-482251177.jpg" alt="Futuristic technology interface showing a network of figures (people)." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-400-Futuristic-technology-interface-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-482251177.jpg" alt="Futuristic technology interface showing a network of figures (people)." %}

 Crowdsourcing is a critical corner of the digital government landscape, and our [December theme articles](https://www.WHATEVER/2014/12/08/crowdsourcing-month-an-overview/) have covered the topic from a variety of angles.
 Before we head into January, where we will discuss upcoming [trends](https://www.WHATEVER/join-digitalgov/#guidelines) on the digital horizon, we sat down to learn more about the evolution and future direction of federal crowdsourcing initiatives as a whole.